garylirocks/quickrefs/azure-networking.markdown

   *Global Reach enables connectivity between 10.0.1.0/24 and 10.0.2.0/24*
 - DNS queries, certificate revocation list checking and Azure CDN requests are still sent over the public internet

+### FastPath

+By default,
+  - ingress traffic goes through the ER gateway
+  - egress traffic bypasses the ER gateway, goes to the edge router directly

+With FastPath, the ingress traffic bypasses the gateway as well
+  - Supports vNet peering and UDR

 ### Resiliency

 - **Standard resiliency**: one circuit in one peering location